Stedi-Demos/bootstrap-archived/README.md

    ```

-## Deploying the bootstrap workflow
+## Deploying the bootstrap resources

 Run the following command in the bootstrap directory: